DECODEproject/whitepaper/conceptual_framework.md

 DECODE provides for a mechanism of declaring and controlling access to a person's data.
 We employ combinations of Attribute Based Cryptography and the ledger to record such declarations and provide system mechanisms to control the access.
 For example it may be that in within a community of individuals the members of the community wish to share data only with their peers.
 In a traditional setup this would be achieved using standard database and web server technologies.
 In DECODE we propose a scheme whereby access is provided through cryptographically verifiable credentials (Attribute Based Credentials) and varying levels of mechanism to protect such data, including Attribute Based Encryption.
 DECODE takes a decentralised approach to the issuing of these credentials, removing the need for a central authority.

 We can extend this data sharing capability to datasets for wide sharing - for example we can consider individual contributions to an aggregate dataset.
-This is often called the Open Data Commons [REF!](to d1.8).
+This is often called the Digital Commons [REF!](to d1.8).

 ```comment
 jimb: Add some summary from D1.8